Ming-Yeung-Alfred-Meng/make-it-stand/README.md

     - [My Implementation v.s.
 The Authors' Impelementation](#my-implementation-vs-the-authors-impelementation)
     - [Known Limitations of My Implementation](#known-limitations-of-my-implementation)
     - [TODO](#todo)
 # An Implementation of ["Make It Stand" [Prévost et al., 2013]](papers/make-it-stand-siggraph-2013-prevost-et-al.pdf)

 ![](images/knight_inner_and_outer_mesh.png)

 The outer mesh (left) and the inner void (right) after running the inner carving algorithm.
 The contact point between the knight and the ground is selected so that it balances on its right foot.

 ## High-Level Idea of the Algorithm

 The algorithm shifts the center of mass of an object a given triangle mesh represents, so that it balances without easily toppling after fabrication through 3D printing.
 It has two stages: 1) inner carving and 2) deformation.
 Inner carving shifts the center of mass by constructing an empty region inside the object.
 The second stage deforms the object into a more balanced pose.

-Inner carving creates a inner mesh to represent an empty region to be constructed inside the object.
-Essentailly, inner carving shifts the center of mass by redistributing mass.
-Deformation shifts it by deforming the inner and outer mesh via linear blend skinning (LBS) using bounded biharmonic weights.

 ## My Implementation

 ### Inner Carving
+Creates an inner mesh to represent the boundary of the region to empty inside the object.

 #### Inputs
 1. The outer mesh.